Camping Info and FAQ

 There is a dumping station on site that will be available on Sunday morning from approximately 9am until noon.
 The cost to use the dumping station is $25 paid directly to the Burford Agricultural Society (we don't set the price or collect the money for this).

-Camping is permitted from 5pm Wednesday (for VIP guests) and/or Thursday at 9am (for the general public) until 12:00pm on Sunday.
-You MUST vacate the grounds by 1pm on Sunday so the organizing team can get home at a reasonable time Sunday evening.
+Camping is permitted from 5pm Wednesday until 12:00pm on Sunday.
+You MUST vacate the grounds by 12:00pm on Sunday so the organizing team can get home at a reasonable time Sunday evening.

 Campsite Decorations